fedora-infra/fmn/README.rst

-fedmsg-notifications
+Fedora Notifications
 ====================

-``fedmsg-notifications`` is a family of systems to manage end-user notifications triggered by `fedmsg, the Fedora FEDerated MESsage bus
+``fmn`` is a family of systems to manage end-user notifications triggered by `fedmsg, the Fedora FEDerated MESsage bus
 <http://fedmsg.com>`_.